About Client

 Project Background

-Tonkin + Taylor were embarking on the journey for launching a full suite of digital product and zeroed upon AWS as thier choice for cloud environment.
-They wanted to create new applications and migrate to cloud services to improve their scalability, ensure availability, minimize latency and reduce costs.
-They were also looking to accelerate their digital transformation and add greater business value through AWS Development Environment best practices.
-Lastly with the new apps they wanted to monetize and create SAAS based offerings for the end users.
-For all this it was needed to do AWS Environment Setup which follows best practices and meets compliance which can be used as a base for implementing more applications.
+Tonkin + Taylor were embarking on the journey for launching a full suite of digital products and chose AWS as their cloud environment.
+They wanted to create new applications and migrate to cloud services to improve scalability, availability, latency, and cost efficiency.
+They also aimed to accelerate digital transformation and build SaaS-based offerings.
+To achieve this, an AWS Environment Setup was required following best practices and compliance standards to serve as a foundation for future applications.

 Scope & Requirement

-In the 1st Phase of the AWS Environment Setup, implementation was discussed as follows:
+In the first phase of the AWS Environment Setup, implementation was discussed as follows:

-• Ensure the all AWS accounts follow same set of policies and adhering to all legal and regulatory compliance.
+- Ensuring all AWS accounts follow consistent policies and comply with legal and regulatory requirements.

-• Setup connectivity between different AWS accounts and on-prem network
+- Setting up connectivity between AWS accounts and on-premise networks.

 Implementation